PerziThomas/DA_Perzi_Ambrosch/source/1_Introduction.md

 The use cases have been grouped into categories for visual clarity and easier understanding.
 These basic groups and their use cases will be described below.
 The boundary of system in all the following diagrams is considered to be the Geofencing application.

-The category _Geofence creation_ contains all use cases for geofence creation.
+The category _Geofence creation_ (figure 1.1) contains all use cases for geofence creation.
 Since geofences can be created in several ways, which are fundamentally different in the way they work, multiple use cases are displayed that are generalized under a parent use case "Create Geofence".

 \begin{figure}[H]
 	\centering